equinor/segyio/README.md

 in your home directory, add `-DCMAKE_INSTALL_PREFIX=~/` or some other appropriate directory.
 Remember to update your $PATH!
 By default, only the python bindings are built.

-Passing recursive to `git clone` also fetches statoil/pycmake and matthew-brett/multibuild.
-The former is cmake features for managing python packages, and the latter tools for building OS X and linux binary packages for pip.

 ##### Matlab support #####